josecostamc/OML_bank_project/README.md

 <h2 id="about-the-project">About The Project</h2>

 This project was developed as the final assessment for the module machine learning operations (MLOps) of the postgraduate degree in data science.
-This is an academic project, which means that all the information is fictitious, the rumos bank doesn't exist.
+This is an academic project, which means that all the information is fictitious, the rumos bank does not exist.

-The Rumos Bank is a bank that has been losing a lot of money due to the amount of credit it provides that isn't paid back on time.
-We have been hired to help to develop a model that predicts which clients won't meet their deadlines.
+The Rumos Bank has been losing a lot of money due to the amount of credit it provides that isn't paid back on time.
+We have been hired to help develop a model that predicts which clients won't meet their deadlines.
 However the bank had a previous bad experience with a team of data scientists that took too long to put the model into production.
-The main goal of this project is not only to develop the model but also ensuring that the engineering team can feed the model into production efficiently.
+The main goal of this project is not only to develop the model but also ensuring that the engineering team can put the model into production efficiently.

 <h2 id="getting-started">Getting Started</h2>